chriscauley/intro-to-html/css/README.md

 <br><br>

-* select by class - The period or "dot" selects all elements of a given class.
+* **select by class** `.className` - The period or "dot" selects all elements of a given class.
 Classes set off an element as belonging to a class or set of similar elements.
 In index.html we see `class="current"` in the nav.
 It's not a specific element, so we don't use an id.
 It is the current nav element, which is subject to change.

 ```css
 .current {